 Notes: 1.
-The data refer to energy consumption do not inloude consumption related to the common areas of the property 2.
+The data refer to energy consumption do not inlcude consumption related to the common areas of the property 2.
 The water consumption has been estimated assuming an average consumption of 60 liters per day per person for 220 working days.
 The number of employees is equal to 6 in 2020 and it has been assumed an average physical occupancy of 30% of the offices considering the COVID-19 pandemic 3.
-COIMA RES does not monitor the contribution of waste, the disposal of which is directly managed by the City of Milan.
-For the calculations average coefficients (kc and kd) have been used, such coefficients have been provided by the City of Milan, and the average percentage of waste collection segregation
+COIMA RES does not monitor the contribution of waste, the disposal of which is directly managed by the City of Milan, and the average percentage of waste collection segregation